gzanello/gzanello.github.io/_pages/about.md

 My own work has been concentrated on efforts to understand how agriculture, food, nutrition, and health interact in low- and middle-income countries.
 I am currently interested in assessing the energy requirements of farmers and capturing the effects of agricultural practices on health and nutrition.
 More recently I have been expanding my research portfolio into analysis of food systems and the food environment.

-Previously I was a research fellow at the [London School of Hygiene & Tropical Medicine](https://www.lshtm.ac.uk/) supporting the work of the [Global Panel on Agriculture and Food Systems for Nutrition](https://www.glopan.org/) in its commitment to tackling global challenges in food and nutrition security.
+Previously I was at the [London School of Hygiene & Tropical Medicine](https://www.lshtm.ac.uk/) supporting the work of the [Global Panel on Agriculture and Food Systems for Nutrition](https://www.glopan.org/) in its commitment to tackling global challenges in food and nutrition security.

 From 2012 to 2015 I was a research officer at Oxford University’s [Department of International Development](https://www.qeh.ox.ac.uk/).
 As part of the [Technology and Management for Development Centre](https://www.oxfordtmcd.org/), I did research on the diffusion of innovations in low-income countries.